QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 Change your output plots:
 - plot only $<\sigma_z>$ vs. time for both the ideal and noisy states as functions of time.
 - don't plot the Bloch sphere at all
-- plot the Trace Distance vs. Pulse Number
+- plot the Trace Distance(Maximum Measrement Error) vs. Pulse Number

 ***
 THE ONLY THINGS YOU SHOULD TURN IN FOR THIS ASSIGNMENT: